lizhangmorning/biostat-203b-2024-winter/hw2/grade_hw2.md

       - First ten rows are incorrect (-1)

-- Q3 (25/30) Steps should be documented and reproducible.
+- Q3 (28/30) Steps should be documented and reproducible.
 Check final number of rows and columns.

-  - Need to display first ten rows (-2)

-  - It looks like you did not select for the four columns (-3)
+  - It looks like you did not select for the four columns (-2)

 ### Usage of Git: 8/10